ktravers/ktravers.github.io/_posts/2017-03-23-dev-ops-crash-course-day-four.md

 When you build a new release, it doesn't get built on your machine.
 It gets built on elixir-build server, then distributed.

+[Gluster](https://www.gluster.org/) manages distributing archives across servers.
+Gluster servers mount disk on archive server.

+Gluster mounts onto `/archive/user_files` directory.

-#### Cookbook
+#### Container mgmt

-Using haproxy for load balancers.
-Config lives in `/usr/local/etc/haproxy`

-IDE config is using slightly different approach than Learn.
-Not using cookie.
-Instead using hashed token from user (as url param).
+In the user's home directory in the container, we're mounting directory from host machine (similar to network drive mounted on your local computer).
+Things get written to hard disk while using it, but only in mounted directory.
+See [union file system](https://en.wikipedia.org/wiki/Aufs) and [UnionFS](https://en.wikipedia.org/wiki/OverlayFS).

+We use [Rocket](https://github.com/coreos/rkt) instead of [Docker](https://www.docker.com/).
+Why?
+  - Docker slow closing down
+  - Docker uses daemon to run all container creation commands through, and it doesn't handle heavy load well
+  - When under heavy load, it'll tell you container started, but it's actually NOT

+[runpty](https://en.wikipedia.org/wiki/Pseudoterminal) - without using this, we can't properly stream output from terminal stream (rkt container) to Elixir port.
+Does something with rkt command to make it work.

 #### TODOs

-- Currently we have more servers than we need running this elixir application.
+- Currently we have more servers than we need running this [Elixir](http://elixir-lang.org/docs.html) application.
 We should/can scale back.
 Gluster servers can _probably_ be deprecated.
 - haproxy default recipe doesn't seem to be up-to-date.
 Ask Devin to push file that may or may not be on his local.
 - Down the road: use simpler Elixir load balancer where we have more control over hashing algorithm.